2ndkauboy/campaign-archive-block-for-mailchimp/README.md

 ## Screenshots

-1. The block settings to adjust the number of items and fields to show in the list.
+1. The block in the editor with it's settings to adjust the number of items and fields to show in the list.
+2. The plugin's settings page for the API credentials for Mailchimp.

 ## Changelog